 - Development of social amenities such as hospitals and schools;

-12. Where would you recommend investors to set up Free Zones in Uganda?
+12. Where would you recommend Developers and Operators to set up Free Zones in Uganda?

-- Free Zones shall be strategically located in areas situated near Uganda’s Export markets countries such as Democratic Republic of Congo (DRC) and South Sudan;
+- Free Zones shall be strategically located in areas situated near Uganda’s Export markets countries such as Democratic Republic of Congo (DRC); and

 - Free Zones shall also be located in proximity to raw materials required for the Free zone activities such as crops and livestock for Agro-processing and minerals.

 13. Where have these Free Zones worked or been successful?